aktyz/push_swap/README.md

 - functions to modify the order of items on the list
 - function to iterate throught a list

-=> best is to really crete the functions for Libft BONUS and then re-use them here with the stack or/and stack item structure.
+DONE => best is to really crete the functions for Libft BONUS and then re-use them here with the stack or/and stack item structure.

+TODO => Enrich Libft with gnl and printf to handle the reading and output of your push_swap program

-=> once Libft enriched for list functions I will use the Turk algorithm to sort the stacks
+TODO => once Libft enriched for list functions I will use the Turk algorithm to sort the stacks

-=> I will also need to translate each operation on the list into the operations names given in the assignment
+TODO => I will also need to translate each operation on the list into the operations names given in the assignment